ahmetsenturk/masters-thesis/content/evaluation.typ

 ]
 The interview study set out to test a single overarching claim:

-#text("Does enabling students to customise feedback via preference settings result in feedback that is perceived as higher quality, more aligned with their expectations, and more personally useful?", style: "italic")
+#text("Does enabling students to customize feedback via preference settings result in feedback that is perceived as higher quality, more aligned with their expectations, and more personally useful?", style: "italic")

 To make that broad claim measurable, we decomposed it into four concrete objectives that map directly onto our questionnaire items and logging metrics: